new heat network regulations

 An innovative partnership led by believe housing is creating opportunities for people to start their career in construction as an apprentice.

-Nine roles have already been created through the be:ONE partnership which was established by believe housing in April 2024, to deliver internal and external improvements to around 5,600 of its homes over a four-year period.
+Nine apprenticeships have already been created through the be:ONE partnership which was established by believe housing in April 2024, to deliver internal and external improvements to around 5,600 of its homes over a four-year period.

 The not-for-profit landlord and contractors Buston & Maughan, RE:GEN Group, Sendrig Construction Limited and Sunter Limited made a series of commitments as part of the contract.